 7. Paid Search

 Paid search is the exact opposite of organic search, but it’s just as important.
-With paid search, you use pay-per-click campaigns to display your ads on a customer’s search engine results page before any of the other results.
-If they click on your ad, you’ll be charged a fee.
+With paid search, you use pay-per-click (PPC) campaigns to display your ads on a client’s search engine results page (SERP) before any of the other results.

 Again, like the other sections on this report template, the Paid Search (PPC) sections gives your clients a more in-depth look at the success or failure of your PPC campaigns.
 You’ll be able to see how much traffic each campaign is driving and what kind of goal conversions are coming from them.
 Use this section as an opportunity to strategize with your client in order to maximize revenue and goal conversion rate.